CAP, Citywide Access Paratransit

-In 2014, the City of Edmond, through a competitive process, chose RATP Dev/McDonald Transit to operate Citylink.
-McDonald Transit merged with RATP Dev in late 2014.
-RAPT DEV is a French owned company and they offer management, planning, and operation services for bus, rail, and paratransit systems.
-Their reputation for exceptional customer service and safety, as well as expertise in developing effective and efficient services, are just a few of the reasons RATP Dev/McDonald Transit was chosen to operate Citylink.
+In 2021, the City of Edmond, through a competitive process, chose RATP Dev to operate Citylink.
+Their reputation for exceptional customer service and safety, as well as expertise in developing effective and efficient services, are just a few of the reasons RATP Dev was chosen to operate Citylink.

 The Citylink buses are rolling!
 All ten are equipped with bike racks and wheelchair tie-downs.
 The two Expresslink buses seat 30 passengers and are fueled with clean diesel.
 The eight local route and paratransit buses can carry 19 passengers and are currently fueled with gasoline.
 The two min-vans are used for the paratransit service and is equipped with wheelchair tie-downs.